Esri/application-boilerplate-3x-js/README.md

 ## Features
 This bare-bones app includes all the code you need to build an ArcGIS Online template.
 It will save you time when:

-*	Making an ArcGIS Online compatable template.
+*	Making an ArcGIS Online compatible template.
 *	Using your ArcGIS Online webmap to power the template.
 *	Localizing your application in different languages.
 *	Capturing URL parameters and using them in your application.